 Mike Lafferty joined the lab in 2017 as a graduate student within the Bioinformatics and Computational Biology program.
 He earned his B.S. in Chemical Engineering with a minor in Biochemistry from the University of Michigan in 2010.
 After graduation, Mike worked in Dr. Saskia Neher’s lab at UNC Chapel Hill studying mechanisms of lipase inhibition.
 He also has R&D experience at Research Triangle Park biopharmaceutical companies developing purification strategies for new therapeutics.
 Mike is interested in the computational challenges associated with large next generation sequencing datasets and ways these data can be used to understand human cortical development.

-Leo Zsembik became an undergraduate at UNC Chapel Hill in the fall of 2015.
-He is currently working on a double major in biology and psychology with a minor in chemistry.
-He joined the lab in March of 2016 and is interested in understanding how genetic variation influences human brain structure.
+Jessica Mory is an undergraduate student at UNC Chapel Hill majoring in biology and neuroscience with a minor in chemistry.
+She joined the lab in summer 2018 and is interested in pursuing a research career in neurobiology.

 A photo album of people and science.

 Tianyi Liu joined the Stein lab in 2017 as an undergraduate student at UNC Chapel Hill majoring in mathematics.
 He is interested in incorporating his mathematical skills into the studies in relevant fields such as biostatistics and bioinformatics.
 He was working on a project to automatically find and quantify cells in 3D microscopy images.
 He is now a graduate student at the UNC Biostatistics program.